grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi waved an arm in acknowledgment but did not bother turning to look back at the man.

-Out of earshot, Gregory asked quietly, "Are we going to start unloading the _Prospect_ by ourselves Hemi?"
-He imagined the total weight of the hundreds of heavy wooden crates in the hold.
+Out of earshot, Gregory asked quietly, "Are we going to start unloading the _Prospect_ by ourselves?"
+He imagined the total weight of the hundreds of heavy crates in the hold.

 "No. That is their responsibility.
 They want the cargo, they need to move it.
 You and I are going to set up the gangway."